Electroplating 101: How Metal Plating Works

 Thanks to scientific advances in materials and plastic manufacturing, lightweight and low cost plastic parts have replaced more expensive metal parts in a wide variety of applications serving various industries, from automobiles to plumbing pipes.

 Although plastic boasts an array of advantages over metal, there are many applications where metal still reigns supreme.
 Try as you might, you’ll never get plastic to have the same opulent finish as copper.
 And while plastic might be more flexible than the majority of metals, it’s not nearly as strong.
-This is where electroplating comes in.
+This is where metal plating comes in.

 3D printing offers unique advantages when combined with electroplating.
 Engineers often choose to 3D print substrates because of additive manufacturing’s design freedom.
 It is often cheaper to electroplate 3D printed parts than to cast, machine, or use other manufacturing methods, especially when it comes to prototyping.